Kazmirchuk/nats-tcl/API.md

 ## Receiving a message as a Tcl dict
 Typically the package delivers a message as a string, be it the `message` argument to the above callbacks or a return value from `request`. <br />  When publishing a message, its body and header are specified as separate arguments to `publish` or `request`.
 And when subscribing, you can pass `-dictmsg true` to indicate that the package should deliver `message` as a dict.
 Besides access to the headers, this approach also provides for better API extensibility in future.<br/>
-The dict has 2 keys:
+The dict has 3 keys:
 - header - a dict as shown above
 - data - a message body (string)
+- reply - reply subject

+All 3 keys are always present in the dict, but they can be empty. <br />
-If you have received a message with a header, but have *not* used `-dictmsg true`, this is not an error: the header is discarded, and you get back only the message body as a string, as usual.
+If you have received a message with a header, but have *not* used `-dictmsg true`, this is not an error: the header is discarded, and you get back only the message body as a string, as usual.<br />
+Note that the JetStream API *always* returns messages as dicts.

 ## Public variables
 The connection object exposes 2 "public" read-only variables: